luizrenault/a-29b-community/README.md

 - Throttle and Stick are inconsistent with the real ones;

 ### Contributors
-- Renault, Milaré, Athos, Malamem, Marvila, Cavanha, Risali, Eiras, PaKo, Dino, Jorge Rodrigues and many others.
+- Renault, Milaré, Athos, Malamem, PaKo, Dino, Jorge Rodrigues, Paoladelf and many others.

 ### Changed